mrnoisette/Portofolio/README.md

 ## Why those languages?

-Indeed, I could have tried to code with a language wich I am confortable with (such as C# with ASP.NET) but the goal here was to learn some new web technologies.
+Well, I could have tried coding in a language I'm comfortable with (like C# with ASP.NET), but the aim here was to learn new web technologies.

 ## How it is going?